DevExpress-Examples/web-forms-pivot-grid-calculate-running-totals/Readme.md

 This example demonstrates how to include previous cell values in values of the next cell.

-In this example:
+[RunningTotalBinding](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.RunningTotalBinding) is used to calculate cumulative values.

+This example includes two check boxes.
+Enable one of them or both depending on your needs:
-- enable the **Include Previous Quarter Sales into the Values of the Next Quarter** check box to include previous quarter sales in the next quarter sales value.
+- The **Include Previous Quarter Sales into the Values of the Next Quarter** check box includes previous quarter sales in the next quarter sales value.

-- enable the **Allow Cross-Group Running Totals Accumulation** check box specify whether running totals are calculated independently within individual groups or for the entire Pivot Grid.
+- The **Allow Cross-Group Running Totals Accumulation** check box allows you to specify whether running totals are calculated independently within individual groups or for the entire Pivot Grid.

 ## Files to Look At